Pattern Match Viewer

 Create TCP troubleshooting scenarios.

-Identify the request-response message pattern that is typical of HTTP, SMB, and other protocols.
+Identify the request-response message pattern that is typical of HTTP, SMB, LDAP, DNS, and other protocols.

 Discover interesting areas to target for troubleshooting, rather than finding the specific cause of a problem.